The Hardest Boulder Problems in the World

 Admittedly, though, sheer volume of hard ascents and hard FAs is not the only way to assess someone’s ability.
 While someone could make the case that someone else might be the best boulderer ever, at the very least these three are the most prolific when it comes to hard FAs and hard ascents.

-I know this because, through my research, I came across many hard problems that were downgraded after a handful of repeat ascents.
+During my research, I came across many hard problems that were downgraded after more climbers sent them.
 The Game and Dreamtime are two well-known examples.

-While doing research for this article I ran across this thought multiple times:
+While doing research for this article, I ran across the following thought multiple times:

 The first problem to ever receive the V15 grade was Dreamtime in 2000.
 That was subsequently downgraded, but, in 2002, five V15s were put up that still stand as V15 today.
-So, depending on how you look at it, it has been either 14 or 16 years since the first V15/8C.
-That was a while ago — why don’t we have an established V16/8C+ yet?
+So, depending on how you look at it, it has been either 15 or 17 years since the first V15 (8C) was established.
+That was a while ago and the sport of bouldering has come a long way since then — so why isn’t there a boulder problem with a consensus grade higher than V15 (8C)?

-Many top climbers (e.g. Nalle) have expressed some dislike or frustration in grading problems, especially hard ones.
-Yet, it isn’t difficult to imagine the intense pressure they feel from the community to do so, and to chase the high grades.
+Some top climbers (e.g. Nalle) have expressed some dislike or frustration in grading problems, especially hard ones.
+Yet, it isn’t difficult to imagine the intense pressure they feel from the community to do so and to chase the high grades.

 Should we even care about grades, though?